YeautyYE/netty-websocket-spring-boot-starter/README.md

 #### 0.9.4

-- Bug fixed ：when there is no  `@BeforeHandshake` , `Session` in `OnOpen` is null.
+- Bug fixed ：when there is no  `@BeforeHandshake` , `Session` in `OnOpen` is null

 #### 0.9.5

-- Bug fixed ：`Throwable` in `OnError` event  is null.
+- Bug fixed ：`Throwable` in `OnError` event  is null

 #### 0.10.0

 - Modified the default value of `bossLoopGroupThreads` to 1
-- Supports configuring `useEventExecutorGroup` to run synchronous and time-consuming business logic in EventExecutorGroup, so that the I/O thread is not blocked by a time-consuming task.
+- Supports configuring `useEventExecutorGroup` to run synchronous and time-consuming business logic in EventExecutorGroup, so that the I/O thread is not blocked by a time-consuming task
+- SSL supported